MaryamAsgarinezhad/obsidian/NLP/Deep Learning Architectures.md

 ![[Pasted image 20240524000750.png]]

 Make it more complex (neural network):
+In real applications, we may not recognize what is each neuron for!
 ![[Pasted image 20240524001130.png]]

 - ==A text generation neural network is a classifier that its output domain is all possible words!==